FOREX-Dollar eases from near two-decade peak as Jackson Hole looms

 By Kevin Buckland

-TOKYO, Aug 25 (Reuters) - The U.S. dollar edged back from near a two-decade peak against a basket of major currencies on Thursday as investors looked to a speech by Federal Reserve Chair Jerome Powell the following day for fresh clues on the path for monetary policy.
+TOKYO, Aug 25 (Reuters) - The U.S. dollar edged back from a near two-decade peak against a basket of major currencies on Thursday as investors awaited a speech by Federal Reserve Chair Jerome Powell the following day for fresh clues on the path for monetary policy.

+Gains for Australia's dollar, a liquid proxy for trading China's economic outlook, outpaced developed-market peers as it tracked a stronger yuan.

+The South Korean won rose after the central bank raised its inflation forecast, pointing to further policy tightening ahead.

 Investors have been bracing for the Fed to double down on its commitment to crushing inflation at its annual gathering in Jackson Hole, Wyoming.